Jeffery Amherst, 1st Baron Amherst: Pontiac's War

-The uprising of many Native American tribes in the Ohio Valley and Great Lakes region, commonly referred to as Pontiac's War after one of its most notable leaders, began in early 1763.
+The uprising of many American Indian tribes in the Ohio Valley and Great Lakes region, also commonly referred to as Pontiac's War after one of its most notable leaders, began in early 1763.
 From 1753, when the French first invaded the territory, to February 1763, when peace was formally declared between the English and French, the Six Nations and tenant tribes always maintained that both the French and the British must remain east of the Allegheny Mountains.
-After the British failed to keep their word to withdraw from the Ohio and Allegheny valleys, a loose confederation of Native American tribes including the Delawares, the Shawnees, the Senecas, the Mingoes, the Mohicans, the Miamis, the Ottawas and the Wyandots, who were opposed to British post-war occupation of the region, banded together in an effort to drive the British out of their territory.
+After the British failed to keep their word to withdraw from the Ohio and Allegheny valleys, a loose confederation of American Indian tribes including the Lenape (also Delaware), the Shawnee, the Seneca, the Mingo, the Mohican, the Miami, the Odawa (also Ottowa) and the Wyandot, who were opposed to British post-war occupation of the region, banded together in an effort to drive the British out of their territory.

-One of the most infamous and well-documented issues during Pontiac's War was the use of biological warfare against Native Americans and Amherst's role in supporting it.
-Colonel Henry Bouquet, the commander of Fort Pitt, ordered smallpox-infested blankets to be given Native Americans when a group of them laid siege to the fortification in June 1763.
-During a parley in midst of the siege on 24 June 1763, Captain Simeon Ecuyer gave representatives of the besieging Delawares two blankets and a handkerchief enclosed in small metal boxes that had been exposed to smallpox, in an attempt to spread the disease to the Natives in order to end the siege.
+One of the most infamous and well-documented issues during Pontiac's War was the use of biological warfare against American Indians and Amherst's role in supporting it.
+Colonel Henry Bouquet, the commander of Fort Pitt, ordered smallpox-infested blankets to be given to Amercian Indians when a group of them laid siege to the fortification in June 1763.
+During a parley in midst of the siege on 24 June 1763, Captain Simeon Ecuyer gave representatives of the besieging Lenape two blankets and a handkerchief enclosed in small metal boxes that had been exposed to smallpox, in an attempt to spread the disease to the Natives in order to end the siege.
 William Trent, the trader turned militia commander who had come up with the plan, sent an invoice to the British colonial authorities in North America indicating that the purpose of giving the blankets was "to Convey the Smallpox to the Indians."
 The invoice was approved by Thomas Gage, then serving as Commander-in-Chief, North America.
-Reporting on parleys with Delaware chiefs on 24 June, Trent wrote: '[We] gave them two Blankets and an Handkerchief out of the Small Pox Hospital.
+Reporting on parleys with Lenape chiefs on 24 June, Trent wrote: '[We] gave them two Blankets and an Handkerchief out of the Small Pox Hospital.
 I hope it will have the desired effect.'
 The military hospital records confirm that two blankets and handkerchiefs were 'taken from people in the Hospital to Convey the Smallpox to the Indians.'
 The fort commander paid for these items, which he certified 'were had for the uses above mentioned.'
 A reported outbreak that began the spring before left as many as one hundred Native Americans dead in Ohio Country from 1763 to 1764.
-It is not clear, however, whether the smallpox was a result of the Fort Pitt incident or the virus was already present among the Delaware people as outbreaks happened on their own every dozen or so years and the delegates were met again later and they seemingly had not contracted smallpox.
+It is not clear, however, whether the smallpox was a result of the Fort Pitt incident or the virus was already present among the Lenape as outbreaks recurred every dozen or so years and the delegates were met again later and they seemingly had not contracted smallpox.